-Kim is a Partner with Russo Law Group, P.C. of Garden City, Islandia, Lido Beach and Manhattan, New York.
+Kim N. Christian is a Partner with Russo Law Group, P.C. of Garden City, Islandia, Lido Beach and Manhattan, New York.
 Her areas of practice include Elder Law, Estate and Trust Planning, Real Estate, and Special Needs planning.
 Kim has presented seminars on Elder Law and Estate Planning, as well as Special Needs planning throughout Nassau County and Queens County, and is a sought-after speaker on these topics.

 Kim earned her law degree at St. John’s University School of Law and served as Research Editor of the New York Litigator.
 She is a member of the New York State Bar Association as well as the Nassau County Bar Association.
 Kim is licensed to practice in both New York and New Jersey, and has been admitted to the United States Supreme Court.
 She is also a member of the National Academy of Elder Law Attorneys (NAELA) and the Academy of Special Needs Planners (ASNP).